Fire-Bringer/cafe-koharu-landing-page/README.md

 A landing page made for a small cafe within Kanazawa in mind.
 Designed with a calming aesthetic which reflects the soft nature of the owner and interior of the shop.

 ### Features
+- A simple intro image which reveals the hero through a scroll animation
-- A revolving hero image which automatically fades within transitions of 3 images.
+- A revolving hero image which automatically fades within transitions of 3 images
-- Glassmorphic design of the navbar, hero content and menu background.
+- Glassmorphic design of the navbar, hero content and menu background
 - Best sellers section which scrolls under the hero
 - A menu which switches between food, drink and sweets options
 - A modal popup for each menu item to display more detailed information